valohai/docs/source/tutorials/valohai/onboard-team/index.rst

 Onboard your team
 ==========================

-Once your organisation is setup on Valohai, you'll be able to easily share projects within your teams.
+Once your organization is setup on Valohai, you'll be able to easily share projects within your teams.

 ☁️ Connect to a cloud storage